younesko/Exercises/Advent_of_code_2022/README.md

 # Exercises

-My solutions of Advent of Code 2022 in python.
+My solutions of Advent of Code 2022 in python maybe in haskell, surely disordered